Emily Bader: Early life

+Angeles after high school, where she studied theatre at Loyola Marymount University.

 Career

 Bader made her professional theater debut at the Geffen Playhouse in Los Angeles in Our Very Own Carlin McCullough in 2018.
 In 2021, Bader had the lead role of Margot in Paranormal Activity: Next of Kin.
-In December that year, she was cast as a lead in the Jennifer Esposito project Fresh Kills as Esposito’s daughter Rose.
-The film premiered at the Tribeca Film Festival in June 2023.
+In December that year, she was cast as a lead in the Jennifer Esposito project Fresh Kills as Esposito's daughter Rose.
+The film premiered at the Tribeca Festival in June 2023.

 Bader appeared as Chloe on the fourth season of young adult fantasy series Charmed.
-In August 2022, she was cast as the eponymous Lady Jane Grey in Amazon Studios eight-part historical comedy drama television series My Lady Jane alongside Edward Bluemel, Dominic Cooper and Jim Broadbent, which premiered on Amazon Prime Video in 2024.

-In 2024, it was announced that Bader would co-star alongside Tom Blyth in the Netflix romance film People We Meet On Vacation, based on the novel of the same name.
+In August 2022, she was cast as the eponymous Lady Jane Grey in Amazon MGM Studios eight-part historical comedy drama television series My Lady Jane alongside Edward Bluemel, Dominic Cooper and Jim Broadbent, which premiered on Amazon Prime Video in 2024.
+In 2026, she starred alongside Tom Blyth in the Netflix romantic comedy film People We Meet on Vacation, based on the novel of the same name.

+Bader will portray professional soccer player Mia Hamm in Nicole Kassell's film The 99'ers, following the United States national team during the 1999 FIFA Women's World Cup.